 Where to Buy Tickets

 If you’re traveling all the way to Italy for the Winter Olympics, you’ll need tickets—preferably to the most exciting events.
-Ticket sales for the Milan-Cortina 2026 Winter Olympics will officially open in mid-2025, and it’s important to act fast.
+Ticket sales for the Milan-Cortina 2026 Winter Olympics will officially open in April 2025, and it’s important to act fast.
 Olympic tickets are known to sell out quickly, especially for events like figure skating, ice hockey, and alpine skiing.

 Tickets will be available through the official Olympic website, and you can register now to get an immediate notification for when tickets will go on sale.